Plane shearing waves of arbitrary form: exact solutions of the Navier-Stokes equations: Introduction

-Incompressibility requires that $\bfk^{\rm sh}(t)\cendot\bfa(\bfk, t) \,=\, 0$, which is guaranteed if the initial conditions are chosen such that $\bfk\cendot\bfa(\bfk, 0) \,=\, 0\,$.
-When eqns.~(\ref{A-a}), (\ref{greenfn}), (\ref{solna1}) and (\ref{solna23}) are substituted in eqn.~(\ref{singplwave}), we obtain the full velocity field of a single Kelvin mode.
 Until now we have considered an unbounded flow.
-However, in numerical simulations of the local dynamics of differentially rotating discs in astrophysical systems \cite{BT08, BH98}, it is customary to employ ``shear--periodic'' boundary conditions.
+However, in numerical simulations of the local dynamics of differentially rotating discs in astrophysical systems \cite{BT08,BH98}, it is customary to employ ``shear--periodic'' boundary conditions.
 Let us define \emph{sheared coordinates} by

 \beq x^{\rm sh}_1 = x_1\,,\qquad x^{\rm sh}_2 = x_2 - St x_1\,,\qquad x^{\rm sh}_3 = x_3\,. \eeq